material-components/material-components-web/packages/mdc-ripple/README.md

 MDCRipple.attachTo(document.querySelector('.surface'));
 ```

+### Ripple API

+The component allows for programmatic activation / deactivation of the ripple, for interdependent interaction between
+components.
+This is used for making form field labels trigger the ripples in their corresponding input elements, for
+example.

+#### MDCRipple.activate()

+Triggers an activation of the ripple (the first stage, which happens when the ripple surface is engaged via interaction,
+such as a `mousedown` or a `pointerdown` event).
+It expands from the center.

+#### MDCRipple.deactivate()

+Triggers a deactivation of the ripple (the second stage, which happens when the ripple surface is engaged via
+interaction, such as a `mouseup` or a `pointerup` event).
+It expands from the center.

 ### Unbounded Ripples

 If you'd like to use _unbounded_ ripples, such as those used for checkboxes and radio buttons, you